-CHARLESTON – Judge Louis H. “Duke” Bloom of the 13th Judicial Circuit recently hosted a mock trial for more than 40 4th- and 5th-grade students in his courtroom in the Kanawha County Judicial
+CHARLESTON – Judge Louis H. “Duke” Bloom of the 13th Judicial Circuit recently hosted a mock trial for more than 40 4th- and 5th-grade students in his courtroom in the Kanawha County Judicial Building in Charleston.

 Judge Louis H."Duke" Bloom’s bailiff: Kanawha County Sheriff’s Department Sgt.
 Delbert Roush.
 Child bailiff: Usama Mousattat

 “I think it’s a wonderful idea,” Bloom told The West Virginia Record.
 “It’s a wonderful outreach program.”

 Bloom said the mock trial program benefits everyone involved.

 “It’s an interesting civics lesson that [also] benefits court personnel,” Bloom said.
 “It keeps you in touch with the community.
 It reinvigorates you.”